tom2433/LiftTracker/README.md

 use a label(note) to categorize groups of lifts

+just turn the note into a label at this point

 ## 07-16

 display the active lift day's date on the session in progress screen.